jojods1125/PoGoShinyList/PogoShinyUpdatable/README.txt

         -Fragment Pikachu/Raichu
         -Flower Pikachu/Raichu
         -Detective Pikachu/Raichu
+        -Sun Hat Pikachu
         -Flower Eevee family (Gens 1-4)

+The original shiny checklist data contains all shiny Pokemon released up through July 23rd, 2019.
+For reference, the most recently added are the Mudkip family and Sun Hat Pikachu.
+Any shiny Pokemon released since then should be added through the Add Shiny feature found in the program.

 IF MORE ASSETS MUST BE ADDED:
     -Put normal shiny forms in ShinyDefault
         *Ensure all ShinyDefault files end in 00_shiny.png* -Put costume shiny forms in ShinySpecial
         *Add file names to shinySpecialAvailable*
-    -Put alt form shiny forms in ShinyAlola
+    -Put alt form shiny forms in ShinyForms
         *Add file names to shinyFormsAvailable*
         EXAMPLES => Spinda, Giratina-O, Deoxys ATK/DEF/SPD
 ===========================================================

 ======================== FUNCTIONS ========================
- - Five different list types
+- Five different list types.

- - Pokemon backgrounds change color when clicked
+- Pokemon backgrounds change color when clicked.

- - Colors can be saved for future access with the Save Colors button
+- Colors can be saved for future access with the Save Colors button.

- - Screenshot button saves a .png file of the UI
+- Screenshot button saves a .png file of the UI.
   -> File can be found in the main project folder as
      MyShinyChecklist.png

 - New shiny Pokemon (whose assets are already in the asset folder) can be added by entering the Pokedex entry in the text box in the program and pressing Add Shiny.
   -> Pokedex entries must include leading zeroes

 - Shiny Pokemon can be removed by entering the Pokedex entry in the text box in the program and pressing Remove Shiny.
   -> Pokedex entries must include leading zeroes

-- Shiny Pokemon alternative forms (such as Giratina-O, Deoxys ATK/DEF/SPD, Sand/Trash Cloak Burmy) can be added to any Alt Forms lists by adding the corresponding asset file names to shinySpecialAvailable
+- Shiny Pokemon alternative forms (such as Giratina-O, Deoxys ATK/DEF/SPD, Sand/Trash Cloak Burmy) can be added to any Alt Forms lists by adding the corresponding asset file names to shinyFormsAvailable.

+- Shiny Pokemon with costumes (such as hat Pikachus) can be added to any Costume lists by adding the corresponding asset file names to shinySpecialAvailable.
 ===========================================================